Trump’s Immigration Ban: Is It Constitutional?

 The ACLU has a strong case for arguing that Trump’s immigration ban is illegal, and many people who agree are supporting their cause.
 According to the Inquisitr, the ACLU “has received millions of dollars and hundreds of thousands of new members following their protest of President Trump’s immigration ban.”

-The Inquisitr also said that much of the money was donated by celebrities like Sia and John Legend who “pledged to donate thousands of dollars to the ACLU” to help aid in the legal battle against Trump’s immigration ban.
+The Inquisitr also reported that much of the money was donated by celebrities like Sia and John Legend who “pledged to donate thousands of dollars to the ACLU” to help aid in the legal battle against Trump’s immigration ban.

 The Department of Homeland Security issued a statement on its website which says permanent residents will not be denied entry, but further stipulates that their entry is only guaranteed “absent the receipt of significant derogatory information indicating a serious threat to public safety and welfare.”